An Ultimate Guide to WhatsApp Business API Pricing

 Since support teams are typically responsible for handling conversations initiated by customers, service conversations are ideal for such teams.

-The main goal is to respond to customer inquiries promptly, which should be easily achievable within the 24-hour customer service window.
+The main goal is to respond to customer inquiries promptly, which is easily achievable within the 24-hour customer service window.

-Service conversations benefit support teams because they allow the team to send an unlimited number of messages to help customers resolve their issues without incurring additional charges.
+Service conversations benefit support teams because they allow the team to send an unlimited number of messages to help customers resolve their issues.

 📝 Please note:

-If the support representative doesn’t manage to get back to the customer within 24 hours, they will have to restart a conversation using a WhatsApp template.
+If the support representative doesn’t respond to the customer within 24 hours, they will have to restart a conversation using a WhatsApp template.

-Now let’s talk about the pricing by region.
+Now, let’s discuss the pricing by region.
 The pricing for WhatsApp Business API varies by country and region where your customers are based.
 Some countries have higher pricing than others.

 Let’s go through Brazil, Argentina, Indonesia, India, and Hong Kong.